kailash-manasarovar/statement/docs/timeline/2025/may.md

 - I had to wonder about these ladies too.
 - This was early days in my *how-spies-operate* intensive training and I was being drugged continuously still so I really had no idea what was going on.
 - I felt extremely comforted seeing these women at the hotel, however, and it made me feel much safer against the unease with my neighbors on the 8th floor.
-- Also, in August 2026, I realize that all these spy games means there is photographic and video evidence of *all* evildoing to hand - we'll see Tanya, and the medical team, and the birthday party - and this is going to be true of everything I've said in this police statement.
+- Also, in August 2026, I realize that all these spy games means there is photographic and video evidence of *all* evildoing to hand - we'll see Tanya, and the medical team, and the birthday party - and this is going to be true of every evil mousse-machination I've detailed in this police statement.

 ### Seagulls nesting